besure94/Trivia-Game/README.md

 ## Setup/Installation Requirements

+**As this application is still being updated, please use the `enhanced-css-styling` branch to play the game in better style.**

 #### Optional
 **Please note that you are not required to do this.
 You can also just use the URL that is already being used in the project.**
 1. Go to the [Open Trivia Database API](https://opentdb.com/login.php).